To add content, ask questions.

 - Two-way Prepositions (Wechselpräpositionen)

-Two-way prepositions in German (Wechselpräpositionen) are prepositions that can take either the accusative or dative case, depending on whether they indicate direction (accusative) or location (dative).
+Two-way prepositions in German that can be used with either the accusative or dative case, indicating direction or location depending on context.

 - Prepositions of Place